-1. Upon adoption of a Resolution by the Board for a specific reduction in Residential water use, daily Household water Rations shall be set at a level to achieve the necessary reduction.
-In no case shall daily Residential water Rations fall below 90 gallons per Residential Household.
+1. Upon adoption of a Resolution by the Board for a specific reduction in Residential water use, daily Household Water Rations shall be set at a level to achieve the necessary reduction.
+In no case shall daily Household Water Rations be less than 90 gallons per Household.
+This shall be known as the Minimum Daily Water Ration.

-Residents where two or more Households are served by a Master Meter shall be responsible for dividing the Rationed water among the Water Users.
+Where two or more Households are served by a Master Meter, it shall be the responsibility of the Water Users to divide the Water Rations among the Water Users.

-2. Additional Rations for Large Households:
+2. Additional Water Rations for Large Households:

-Where four or more Permanent Residents occupy a single Household served by one Water Meter, the maximum daily Ration may be increased by the amounts listed below:
+Where four or more Permanent Residents occupy a single Household served by one Water Meter, the Minimum Daily Water Ration may be increased by the amounts listed below: